Discover how grade boundaries determine your exam results - and where to check them for each exam board

 GCSE and A-level grade boundaries are published on exam board websites on the same day and at roughly the same time as the exam results are released.
 At that point you can ask your teachers or exam office for a breakdown of your marks and see how close you were to a grade boundary.

-Here are the links to the A-level and GCSE grade boundaries on each exam board’s website for the summer 2024 exams.
+Here are the links to the most recently released A-level and GCSE grade boundaries for each of the major exam boards.

 A-level grade boundaries